 Contract assets are related to unbilled revenue and retention receivables which have substantially the same risk characteristics as the trade receivables for the same type of contract.
 The Group has therefore concluded that the expected loss rates for trade receivables are a reasonable approximation of the loss rates for the contract assets.
-The Group has applied the simplified approach in HKFRS 9 to measure the loss allowance at lifetime ECL.
-Contract assets are assessed for ECL which are based on customers which share common risk characteristics, with ECL rate of 2.69% applied for and loss allowance amounting to HK\$2,636,000 at 31 March 2020.
-Contract assets are also assessed for ECL which are based on customers individually adjusted for factors specific to the debtors relating to the latest negotiation with the debtors, historical credit loss experience versus the expected collectability of the debtors, and poor economic environment and outlook due to the outbreak of COVID-19 as at 31 March 2020, and loss allowance amount to HK\$13,311,000 (2019: HK\$1,727,000) for the year.
+Contract assets are assessed for ECL which are based on customers which share common risk characteristics, with ECL rate of 3.87% (2020: 2.69%) applied for and loss allowance amounting to HK\$5,397,000 (2020: HK\$2,636,000) at 31 March 2021.
+Contract assets are also assessed for ECL which are based on customers individually adjusted for factors specific to the debtors relating to the latest negotiation with the debtors, historical credit loss experience versus the expected collectability of the debtors, and poor economic environment and outlook due to the outbreak of COVID-19 as at 31 March 2021, and loss allowance amount to HK\$3,000 (2020: HK\$13,311,000) for the year.